by LAUREN CODLING

 “But regardless of what anybody says about us, we aren’t going to change who we are just because a few people have made ignorant comments,” he insisted.

 Since the video has made national news, Singh has shown his daughter some of the positive messages she has received.
-He said he wanted her to understand how important it was to
+He said he wanted her to understand how important it was to speak out.

 “This is what we wanted to show her – look how powerful your voice is,” he said.